-This page describe the configuration options available.
+This page describes the configuration options available.
 These are options for query processing, not for the database layout and storage, which is controlled by store descriptions.

 A context is a set of symbol/value pairs.
 Symbols are used created